-Project Valour-IT, in memory of SFC William V. Ziegenfuss, helps provide voice-controlled/adaptive laptop computers and other technology to support Soldiers, Sailors, Airmen and Marines recovering from hand wounds and other severe injuries.
-Items supplied include
+Valour-IT helps provide voice-controlled/adaptive laptop computers and other necessary technology to support service members recovering from hand wounds and other severe injuries.

-Voice-controlled Laptops - Operated by speaking into a microphone or using other adaptive technologies, they allow the wounded to maintain connections with the rest of the world during recovery.
+Voice-controlled laptops, which are operated by speaking into a microphone or using other adaptive technologies.
+They allow wounded service members to maintain connections with the rest of the world during recovery.

-iPads & Personal GPS - Portable computers like iPads and handheld GPS devices build self-confidence and independence by compensating for short-term memory loss and organizational challenges related to severe TBI and severe PTS/PTSD.
+iPads & Personal GPS - Portable computers like iPads and handheld GPS devices build self-confidence and independence by compensating for short-term memory loss and organizational challenges related to severe TBI and severe PTSD.

 "...It is comforting to know there are people who care so much.
 After a year of surgeries, treatment and therapy, it can be discouraging.
 Although I am a trained attorney, due to TBI, it is unclear what my future will be.
 The computer will help with my therapy and my transition back to civilian work." – Captain V, U.S. Army Reserves